ngiangre/kidsides/README.md

 ```

 # Summary

-This R data package contains observation, summary, and model-level data
-from pediatric drug safety research developed by Nicholas Giangreco for
-his PhD dissertation in the Tatonetti lab at Columbia University.

 The database is comprised of 17 tables including a table with
 descriptions of the fields in each table.
 The main table, `ade_nichd`,